-The 'M', 'Cov', 'coef', and 'se.coef' matrix-like objects will be coerced to DelayedMatrix objects; see ?DelayedArray::DelayedMatrix for the full list of supported matrix-like objects.
+The 'M', 'Cov', 'coef', and 'se.coef' matrix-like objects will be coerced to DelayedMatrix objects; see DelayedMatrix in the DelayedArray package for the full list of supported matrix-like objects.
 We recommend using matrix objects for in-memory storage of data and HDF5Matrix for on-disk storage of data.